pepa65/fail2drop/README.md

   - Can use an alternate configfile from the commandline, otherwise `fail2drop.yml` in the current directory will be used, and finally `/etc/fail2drop.yml`.
   - Can check and list the to-be-banned IP addresses without affecting the system.
-  - Can run once (or being called from `cron` occasionally) to add drop rules to nftables without needing to constantly monitor the log files, for very lightweight operation.
+  - Can run once (or being called from `cron` occasionally) to add drop rules to nftables, without needing to constantly monitor the log files, for very lightweight operation.
+		In this case the output is to stdout, so wants to be redirected in cron jobs
   - Can install the binary, a template for the configfile, the systemd unit file and enable & start the service.
   - Can stop & disable the service and remove the unit file.
   - Can show a help text.